sunface/rust-by-practice/src/basic-types/numbers.md

 }
 ```

-8. 🌟🌟 use two ways to make it work
+1. 🌟🌟 make it work in two distinct ways

 ```rust,editable